AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-18a.md

 # Modelo 18A {#template-18a}

-Clique com o botão direito do mouse em [baixar Modelo 18A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-18a.html)
+Clique com o botão direito do mouse em para [modelo de download 18A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-18a.html)

 ![](assets/image2015-8-17-17-3a57-3a23.png)